-However, this error message is also known to occur after changing phone number, switching to a new mobile service provider and also while iPhone is located outside the range of mobile service providers network.
+While this error message usually appears while trying to activate iMessage and FaceTime, it is also known to appear after switching to New Phone Number, New Service Provider and also when iPhone is located outside the range of the mobile service providers network.

-Luckily in most cases, this particular error message and iMessage related problems in general can be fixed using the following troubleshooting steps.
+Luckily in most cases, this particular error message and iMessage related problems in general can be fixed by using the following steps.

 1. Add Credit to Your Phone Plan